cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Cloud Example – AWS

 AWS provides a reference architecture for real-time fraud detection using all managed services.
 One pattern is: transactions flow into **Kinesis** → a **Lambda** processes each event (or micro-batches) → it calls **Amazon Fraud Detector** (which hosts the ML model) → the result is written to a DynamoDB and also triggers a Step Function workflow that has logic like “if fraud score above X, call SNS to alert or invoke a case creation”.
 This entire pipeline is serverless, meaning it can scale seamlessly and you pay per use.
 Latency can be low (tens of ms for model inference + some overhead).
 Another pattern uses **Kinesis Data Firehose** to batch events to S3 and simultaneously use a Lambda for real-time scoring (splitting into real-time vs. storage streams).
 AWS’s managed *Fraud Detector* service is noteworthy: it automates feature engineering (e.g. aggregates) and trains a model on provided data, then hosts an endpoint.
 This lowers the barrier for teams that don’t want to custom-build a model – though it may not be as flexible or cutting-edge as a custom model.
-For more advanced needs, AWS suggests using SageMaker to train custom models (possibly including GNNs as shown in an AWS blog using SageMaker + Neptune for real-time GNN inference).
+For more advanced needs, AWS suggests using SageMaker to train custom models (possibly including GNNs as shown in an AWS blog using SageMaker + Neptune for real-time GNNs inference).

 ## Cloud Example – Azure